 Cafés

-The Arts Café is a café-come-art shop at The Painswick Centre which was set up by two local artists in 2021.
+The Arts Café is a café-come-art shop at The Painswick Centre set up by two local artists in 2021.
 As well as serving barista coffee, teas and homemade cakes, you can browse items made by Painswick artists and artisans, from paintings and prints to cushions, candles, ceramics and chocolate.
-They also serve soups, paninis and quiches at lunchtimes.
+They also serve lunchtime soups, paninis and quiches, with vegan and gluten-free options.

 Restaurants and pubs